 Graduate Program in Communication Sciences and Disorders

-The Communication Sciences and Disorders Department has over 250 undergraduate majors, 100 graduate students, and a faculty and staff of 20.
+The Communication Sciences and Disorders Department has over 250 undergraduate majors, 120 graduate students, and a faculty and staff of 20.
 Students in the Department hail from all over the nation.
 Upon leaving the University, our graduates enter the clinical, teaching, and research fields throughout the United States.

-Additional areas of study within the CSD Department are in the area of bilingual speech language pathology and family-focused treatment.
 Study and training in a full range of evaluation and remediation techniques are integral parts of the curriculum.